David Cerero Guerra

 Bio:

-Previously, he worked as a Research Associate for Innovations for Poverty Action in a project aimed at understanding gang governance conditions in low-income neighborhoods in Colombia.
-He worked as a Research Analyst in governance, crime, and ex-combatants projects, was a Data Adviser in the National Planning Department of Colombia, and was a Research Assistant for a World Bank and Harvard University project in developing countries.
+David has extensive experience in policy-relevant research and analysis.
+He worked as a Research Associate for Innovations for Poverty Action on a project examining the governance strategies of gangs in low-income neighborhoods in Colombia.
+He also served as a Research Analyst on governance, crime, and ex-combatant reintegration projects.
+Additionally, he was a Data Adviser at Colombia’s National Planning Department and a Research Assistant for a World Bank and Harvard University project focused on development challenges in low- and middle-income countries.

 Contact: